When you’re done with your configuration of the orchestration tasks, you probably want to test it. You can run the orchestration manually:

 warningstate).
 This feature is useful when a data source becomes temporarily unstable and you still want to try your best to extract it.

 When you are content with the orchestration setting, it’s time to automate its execution.
 This is done simply by setting the orchestration Schedule:

-Before scheduling an orchestration, be sure to run it and asses a reasonable schedule.
-An orchestration itself is considered a component configuration which means that it will not run in parallel.
-When you trigger an orchestration job and there is still a previous orchestration job running (some of the configured tasks are still running), the newly created orchestration job will be waiting until the previous one finishes.
-This means that if you have an orchestration running for one hour, and you schedule it to run every 30 minutes, you’ll still have your tables updated only every hour.
-Plus you’ll also clog the project with waiting jobs.
+Before scheduling an orchestration, be sure to run it first to see what schedule would work best.
+An orchestration itself is considered a component configuration and it will not run in parallel.
+When you trigger an orchestration job while the previous orchestration job is still running (some of the configured tasks), the new job will be waiting until the previous one finishes.
+This means that if your orchestration runs for one hour and you schedule it to run every 30 minutes, you’ll still have your tables updated only once in an hour.
+Plus, you’ll also clog the project with waiting jobs.

 An orchestration is designed to run unattended.
 That means that a new API Token is created automatically when you create an orchestration.

 When you run an orchestration manually, the notifications are sent only to you (the user who triggered the orchestration) — the notification setting is ignored.
 When an orchestration runs unattended by the defined schedule, it runs as if the specified orchestration token triggered the execution.
 In that case, the notifications settings are honored.
 In either case, all the jobs created by the orchestration (extractors, writers, …) are run using the orchestration token.
 That is true even if you trigger the orchestration manually.
 There is no need to know or manually use the orchestration token.

 Important: Do not delete, refresh or otherwise modify the orchestration token.
 There is a special API for that.